I’ve been reading and writing a bit about habits lately.

 If you’ve read one of my quote posts before you’ll know that I don’t just write a list of quotes.
 I list the quote and add my own thoughts and interpretations as well.
 Hopefully, it makes things more interesting! 🙂

 Ninety-nine percent of the failures come from people who have the habit of making excuses.” – George Washington Carver

 Our excuses can become habits.
 We get so used to rattling our excuses off on autopilot that we’re often not even aware we’re doing it.
-We lie to ourselves, then we wonder why our big plan, project or goal doesn’t happen.
+We lie to ourselves, then we wonder why our big plan, project, or goal doesn’t happen.

 Your excuses could be fuelled by self-doubt.
 Doubting yourself can become a habit.
-The good news – you can change your habits, which means you can work on your self-doubt to stop it holding you back.
+The good news – you can change your habits, which means you can work on your self-doubt to stop it from holding you back.

-More habit related content –
+More habit-related content –